EXPLAINER: What Sinema’s switch means for the Senate

 WHAT IT MEANS FOR THE SENATE

 Not much.
-Democrats will still be in charge, and day to day operations won’t change for Majority Leader Chuck Schumer.
+Democrats will still be in charge, and day-to-day operations won’t change for Majority Leader Chuck Schumer.
 Sinema is still holding her Democratic committee assignments, meaning she can’t upend the party structure too much.

 It is unclear exactly what the Senate’s party balance will be, and whether she will still caucus with Democrats — meaning she would be counted as one of their ranks.
 If she does, Democrats will have a 51-49 majority.
 If she doesn’t, the balance would be 50-49, with Sinema voting as an independent.
 Either way, Democrats will have a majority.